 1.1.
 Update your audio/sound drivers manually

-- Go to Controller Information then click on Properties button
+5. Go to Controller Information, then click on the Properties button.

-- Click Change Settings (this may require administrator permission).
+6. Click on Change Settings (this may require administrator permission).

-- Once this is complete, plug in your headphones to check whether they’ll work.
+10. Once the process is complete, plug in your headphones to check whether they work.

 1.2.
 Update audio/sound driver using a utility tool